 But Cam!
 What if the worship atmosphere grows stale?

 To be honest, there’s not a one-size-fit-all solution; however, in my experience, whenever I sense a disconnected audience, my default is to exhort a reminder as to why they’re worshiping.
 For starters, people often approach the throne room with distracted hearts.
 So by offering those hearts an invitation to dig deeper (i.e. stand up, lift hands, close eyes, etc.), I broaden the engagement potential of the room.
 Of course, this doesn’t mean everyone will accept; however, by laying foundation for next level intimacy, I can carry on knowing I’ve done my part in inspiring surrender.

 Bottom line: When in doubt, your role is to extend direction as the Spirit leads.
 Once you give what needs to be given, God will take it from there.

 2. Prune your routines

 Yes, musical discipline and organization are key ingredients to effective worship; however, if we forget to pray before practices and services, if we’re not proactive in stewarding community with team members and congregants, then we risk tolerating our motions over God’s movement.

 Bottom line: Before you get too attached to certain set lists and setups, make sure you’re constantly carving out room for the Spirit to breathe his game plan into you.

-Still, for many worship leaders and musicians, the temptation is to limit identity to ability and overlook prophetic potential.
+Unfortunately, for many worship leaders and musicians, the bent to limit identity to ability and overlook prophetic potential is ever lurking.
 Why this is…I’m not completely sure.
 What I am sure is while we may not all be prophets in a five-fold ministry sense, that doesn’t mean we lack a prophetic mouthpiece (see 1 Corinthians 14:1-5).
 Contrarily, as part of our original design to worship, we were also made to prophetically pour out.